View James Farley's Obituary on TheDay.com and share memories

 |

+Jim served in the U.S. Navy and was honorably discharged.
+He worked as an X-Ray Technician at L&M Hospital.
+He was known never to miss work, no matter what.
+He loved his job, his coworkers, and the patients to whom he gave his utmost care.
+Jim was a smart and generous man.
+He lived by the rule "It's better to give than receive".
+That rule also applied as an animal lover.
+He took care of dogs, cats, possums, ground hogs and even skunks.
+He will be forever missed.

+Besides his wife, Lisa, he is survived by his father, James Sr.; step sons, Mitchell Werthman, Alec Ake Sr., and Bradley Ake; mother-in-law, Loretta Yoho; and four grandchildren, Dominic, Balabin, Alec Jr., and Mark.
+Jim was preceded in death by his mother, Marsha and his sister, Heather.

-Visitation from 5 p.m. -7 p.m.
+Visitation is from 5 to 7 p.m.
 Monday, March 11, 2019, at the Byles Memorial Home, 99 Huntington Street, New London.
-A full obituary with memorial information will appear in Sunday's edition of The Day.
+Flowers welcome or donations made in Jim's memory to Center of Hospice Care Southeastern Connecticut, 227 Dunham Street, Norwich ,CT 06360.
+Please visit ww.byles.com to sign the online register or to share a memory.